8orannaro8/person_matching_with_yolo_openvino_reid_mobilenet/README.md

 This repository contains the codes and resources for the project:
 > **"Emergency Detection System for Public Restrooms"**
 >
-> Junho Lee, Seunghyun Suh
+> Junho Lee, Seunghyeon Suh
 >
 > Department of Convergence Electronic Engineering, Hanyang University